gdmcbain/DySys/INSTALL-MSWindows.rst

 environments, which by default consisted of just root.
 Click on DySys to select it in the list of environments.

-In the ‘search packages’ box, type and install:
+In the package menu, change the filter from 'Installed' to 'All' and then in the ‘search packages’ box, type:

-Add the packages:

   * SciPy